ropensci/tidync/vignettes/tidync-examples.md

 #> # ... with 3 more variables: dmax <dbl>, unlim <lgl>, coord_dim <lgl>
 ```

-We can also use the special internal variable 'step', which will test against position in the dimension elements '1:length' rather than the values.
+We can also use the special internal variable 'index', which will test against position in the dimension elements '1:length' rather than the values.
 It's not different in this case because ni and nj are just position dimensions anyway.
 The special 'dplyr' adverbs like 'between' will work.

 ```r